vzahorui/vzahorui.github.io/_posts/2019-08-18-heteroscedasticity.md

  * age and the average weight of a person
  * years of work experieance and salary
  * company size and its net revenue

+In regression analysis heteroscedasticity will result in averaging variance which would inaccurately representing all the variances of the line.
+In effect, residuals appear clustered and spread apart on their predicted plots for larger and smaller values for points along the linear regression line, and the mean squared error for the model will be wrong.